sund/HexBright/HexBright_Mine/SJSHexBrightFLEX/SJSHexLightFLEX_Version_History.md

 ---
 UPDATE LOG:
+1-13-13
+- removed the chargeFade and made sure the inactivity timeout doesn't kick in if off.
+Think either or both of these resulted in some instances where the light won't come if charging for a while.

 12-29-12
 - some code from sharph (https://github.com/sharph/sharp-hexbright) dealing with fading the green led during charge Added more code to choose blink or fade